rezende79/powerful-api/README.md

 ### :mag: Backlog

-* [ ] Implement a authentication method to consume the API
+* [ ] Implement an authentication method to consume the API
 * [ ] Include Unit Tests
 * [ ] CI/CD using Git on a Shared Host with cPanel